What are the latest funding news in the generative AI market? (June 2026)

 Geographical focus?

-Anthropic serves global enterprise customers and developers, with no single regional concentration.
+Anthropic serves a global enterprise and developer market.

 Why do we include them in the generative AI market?